"... the painting has a life of its own. My mission is to bring forth this life". (Jackson Pollock)

 Friday, December 1st, 2006

-Sun Shower went through an interesting work process and change, made connections with some of my existing painting methods and shed light on new ones.
+This painting went through an interesting work process, made connections with some of my existing painting methods, and shed light on new ones.

 Sun Shower detail - masking medium was dotted on with a toothpick wherever raindrops would be.
 Sun Shower, about five hours of work.
 Sun Shower after about five hours of work.
 Sun Shower after about7 days.

-(click to enlarge) 1) Sun Shower detail - masking medium, usually used with watercolors to keep areas white, was dotted with a toothpick all over where raindrops would be.
-2) About 1.5 hours after starting.
-3) After about 5 hours of work.
-4) After about seven days.
+1) Sun Shower detail – masking medium, usually used with watercolors to keep areas white, was dotted with a toothpick all over where raindrops would be.
+2) about 1.5 hours after starting.
+3) after about 5 hours of work.
+4) after about seven days.

 The tall Ponderosa Pine is in our oldest son’s front yard in Ottawa, Ontario.
 A small covered balcony overlooks the yard and the tree dominates, providing lots of shade there.
 Last summer while sitting on the balcony, as it poured rain the sun kept shining.
 The street beyond sparkled, and branches were heavy with raindrops.
 It was an hour of incredible beauty that inspired this painting.